githubcyclist/opensourcecraft/README.md

 ## I just wanna run it
 ### The easy way (recommended)
 The Java Runtime Environment is required.
-Run this command in the repo's "dist" directory:

-Open the
+First, go to the "dist" directory in the repo.

+Depending on your operating system and configuration, you may need to take extra steps.
+On most systems, you can just double-click the file.
+On Linux, to allow execution by double-click:

+`chmod +x MyGame.jar`

+If you can't launch by double-click and don't know what to do, open a terminal or command prompt and run this command:

+`java -jar MyGame.jar`

 ### The hard way
 You will need the JDK, and Ant is recommended.

 Assuming everything's working, run the appropriate command in the repo directory:

-### Windows - No Ant
+#### Windows - No Ant
 `"ant/bin/ant.bat" run`

-### Linux - No Ant
+#### Linux - No Ant
 `./ant/bin/ant run`

-### Any Platform - With Ant
+#### Any Platform - With Ant
 `ant run`

 ## I wanna tinker!